phax/peppol-commons/README.md

 This project uses Apache HTTP client to perform the REST lookups on foreign SMPs.

 The Peppol SMP specification 1.2.0, mandatory per 1.5.2022, is supported since v8.7.3.
+The Peppol SMP specification 1.3.0 to be used per 1.12.2023 does not require any changes and is supported out of the box.

 I also provide an OSS [phoss SMP server](https://github.com/phax/phoss-smp) with a nice management GUI.

+If you are looking for a standalone query tool, https://github.com/phax/smp-query-webapp is what you may have a look at.

 ## peppol-directory-businesscard